rossprogram/rossprogram.github.io/alumni/contribute.md

 a tax-exempt, 501(c)(3) corporation, with federal Tax ID (EIN) 83-1928343.  <br>
 &nbsp; Your contribution is important, and will be greatly appreciated.

+For any method of contributing, please [send us a short email](mailto:ross@rossprogram.org) to make sure that we know about your donation.
+We will reply with a tax receipt.

 ## How to Contribute

 ### By check